itsfrank/ezpk/readme.md

 1. Install [Lune](https://github.com/lune-org/lune)
 2. Clone ezpk somehwere
 3. (optional) make an alias `alias ezpk="lune run /abs/path/to/ezpk/src/main.luau --"`
+    - if you dont, then use `lune rune /path/to/ezpk/src/main.luau -- [args]`
 4. in the ezpk source folder, run `ezpk bootstrap`

 You should then be good to go!